-The price of Omniplasma is stipulated in the Sanquin Blood Bank price list.
+The price of Omniplasma is stipulated in the Prothya price list.
 Because Omniplasma is a medicine, VAT must be levied.
 The low rate of VAT is applicable for medicines.

 How is Omniplasma invoiced?

 Omniplasma deliveries are invoiced once a month.
-You will receive a separate invoice for Omniplasma, even if the delivery takes place simultaneously with other products (erythrocytes, for example).
+You will receive a separate invoice for Omniplasma, even if the delivery takes place simultaneously with other products (erythrocytes, or plasma products for example).

 I have a question about using Omniplasma, where can I direct my question?

-I want to report a side-effect of Omniplasma, do I have to report this to Octapharma or IGZ?
+I want to report a side-effect of Omniplasma

 What are the contraindications of Omniplasma?